-- Low Possible to fund under existing budget.
-Project is part of, or can be part of an existing on-going program. - Medium Could budget for under existing work plan, but would require a reapportionment of the budget or a budget amendment, or the cost of the project would have to be spread over multiple years. - High Would require an increase in revenue via an alternative source (i.e., bonds, grants, fee increases) to implement.
-Existing funding levels are not adequate to cover the costs of the proposed project.
+Low Possible to fund under existing budget.
+Project is part of, or can be part of an existing on-going program.

+Medium Could budget for under existing work plan, but would require a reapportionment of the budget or a budget amendment, or the cost of the project would have to be spread over multiple years.

+High Would require an increase in revenue via an alternative source (i.e., bonds, adequate to cover the costs of the proposed project.